timo-reymann/idea-ansible-vault-integration/README.md

 Unvaulting is as easy as placing your cursor in the secret, hitting ``Alt+Enter`` -> ``Unvault ansible secret`` and you are done!

+## Requirements
+- IDEA-based IDE compatible with the plugin

+## Installation
+1. Press (Ctrl+Alt+S/⌘/) to open the IDE settings and select Plugins.
+2. Search for `MJML Support` in the Marketplace and click Install.

+## Usage

 ### Configure ansible-vault call